Linear Depth Increase of Lambda Terms along Leftmost-Outermost Beta-Reduction: Introduction

-and that the syntax tree of $\blteri{i}$ is the complete binary application tree of depth $\depth{\blteri{i}} = 2^i$ with at depth $2^i$ occurrences of $\avar$.
+and that the syntax tree of $\blteri{i}$ is the complete binary application tree with $2^i$ occurrences of $\avar$ at depth $\depth{\blteri{i}} = 2^i$.
 The induction step for the statement on the rewrite sequence can be performed as follows: